tevelee/AdventOfCode/Sources/2020/Tasks/AoC_2020_Day19_part1.md

 ## --- Day 19: Monster Messages ---
 You land in an airport surrounded by dense forest.
-As you walk to your high-speed train, the Elves at the Mythical Information Bureau contact you again.
+As you walk to your high-speed train, the Elves at the Mythical Information Bureau<!--- This is a purely fictional organization.
+Any resemblance to actual organizations, past or present, is purely coincidental. --> contact you again.
 They think their satellite has collected an image of a **sea monster**!
 Unfortunately, the connection to the satellite is having problems, and many of the messages sent back from the satellite have been corrupted.

 They sent you a list of **the rules valid messages should obey** and a list of **received messages** they've collected so far (your puzzle input).

 The **rules for valid messages** (the top part of your puzzle input) are numbered and build upon each other.
 For example:

 ```
 0: 1 2
 1: "a"
 2: 1 3 | 3 1
 3: "b"
 ```

 Some rules, like `3: "b"`, simply match a single character (in this case, `b`).